 If the Location Reporting Request Type IE is included in the INITIAL CONTEXT SETUP REQUEST message, the NG-RAN node should perform the requested location reporting functionality for the UE as described in subclause 8.12.

+If the INITIAL CONTEXT SETUP REQUEST message contains the UE Radio Capabiltiy ID IE the NG-RAN node shall, if supported, use it as specified in TS 23.501 [9] and TS 23.502 [10].

 Interactions with Initial UE Message procedure:

 The NG-RAN node shall use the AMF UE NGAP ID IE and RAN UE NGAP ID IE received in the INITIAL CONTEXT SETUP REQUEST message as identification of the logical connection even if the RAN UE NGAP ID IE had been allocated in an INITIAL UE MESSAGE message sent over a different NG interface instance.